Governance and Regulation

 • the efficient use of housing stock.

-Neighbourhood and community standard
+Neighbourhood and Community

 This requires RPs to:

-• co-operate with relevant partners to help promote social, environmental and economic wellbeing in their areas
+• Co-operate with relevant partners to help promote social, environmental and economic wellbeing in their areas.

-• work in partnership with other public agencies to tackle anti-social behaviour.
+• Work in partnership with other public agencies to tackle anti-social behaviour.

 Economic standards